leutiankane-Rimworld/LK-Human-Plus-XenoType/README.md

 ---Added new trait that gives +4 to all skills that is forced by the Main Gene for this xeno.

----If LK Ultimate Armory mod is installed , grants chance for the gear to spawn the Evolved Humans and every other faction along with normal gear
+---If LK Ultimate Armory mod is installed , grants chance for the gear to spawn on the Evolved Humans and every other faction along with normal gear